ralph-holden/JNP-UROP/README.md

 # JNP-UROP
-Simulating Janus nanoparticles on LAMMPS to investigate temperature control at the nanoscale.
+Simulating Janus nanoparticles using LAMMPS to investigate temperature control at the nanoscale.